• Home

 The Finance Committee constructs a budget, monitors in-year expenditure, ensures that accounts are complete and accurate, makes sure that the annual returns to the Diocese are complete and audited, and exercises appropriate internal controls over the parish accounts.

-Contact Ken Richardson (07758 002081 or via the Parish Office)
+Contact Maria Nethercott via the Parish Office)

 Fire wardens